Unity-Technologies/com.unity.mobile.notifications/com.unity.mobile.notifications/Documentation~/Android.md

 ### Notification id

-Usually Unity generates a unique id for each notification after you schedule it.
-The below is an example shows how to get the generated notification id.
+Usually, Unity generates a unique id for each notification after you schedule it.
+The example below shows how to get the generated notification id.

 ```c#
 var id = AndroidNotificationCenter.SendNotification(notification, "channel_id");
 ```

-You can use this id to track, cancel or update the notification.
+You can use this id to track, cancel, or update the notification.
 The following example shows how to check the notification status and perform any actions depending on the result.
 Notification status tracking only works on Android 6.0 Marshmallow and above.

 ```c#
 var notificationStatus = AndroidNotificationCenter.CheckScheduledNotificationStatus(id);